(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4)

 The inventor's or author's disclosure is handled in strict confidence by the University (or its patent administration agent).
 If it is necessary to reveal the details of the innovation to a prospective licensee prior to public disclosure, the prospective licensee may be required to sign a confidential disclosure agreement to protect against unfair appropriation of the innovation.

 Employees wishing to provide information or materials such as cultures, compounds, etc., to outside researchers for noncommercial purposes should protect their rights, and those of the University, by a written agreement before releasing the information or material.
-A form for this purpose is available in the C4C.
+A form for this purpose is available from CoMotion.

 |1)||Consulting in General—Consulting for commercial or other outside

 entities often takes place in situations prior to inventive activity.

 In such circumstances, it is important for the employee to avoid conflicts

 with the Patent, Invention, and Copyright Policy of the University.

 This is particularly true where collaborative research is performed

 involving joint efforts between University employees and outside organizations.